dnysteven/tdp-easyresi/README.md

 7. [Project Structure](#project-structure)
 8. [License](#license)

-Author: Danny Steven Simanungkalit, Hani Omar M. Alharbi, Ha Ngo, Tserennadmid Battulga, Chiara To
 ## Project Overview
-EasyResi is a Flask web application that assists users in visa-related processes, educational and migration course selection, and cost-of-living analysis.
-The application follows a Model-View-Controller (MVC) architecture to ensure maintainability and scalability, organizing code into distinct components: Models for database handling, Views for rendering web pages, and Controllers for processing user inputs.
+EasyResi is a Flask web application designed to assist users in planning to migrate to Australia.
+Applicants can use the questionnaires to check visa eligibility, find the optimal study pathway, and analyse the cost of living.
+Education providers, such as universities, can input their available courses and see the statistics related to education.
+Migration agencies can also use this application to input the cost of living and occupation list as well as statistics relevant to them.
+This application follows a Model-View-Controller (MVC) architecture to ensure maintainability and scalability.
+It organizes code into distinct components: models for database handling, Views for rendering web pages, and Controllers for processing user inputs.

 Key Features:
 1. Visa Eligibility Calculation: Users can calculate their eligibility for different visa subclasses (Visa 189, 190, 491) based on various factors such as age, work experience, education, and more.